jes-man/marpat/README.md

 ```

 ### Hooks
-Camo provides hooks for you to execute code before and after critical parts of your database interactions.
+Marpat provides hooks for you to execute code before and after critical parts of your database interactions.
 For each hook you use, you may return a value (which, as of now, will be discarded) or a Promise for executing asynchronous code.
-Using Promises throughout Camo allows us to not have to provide separate async and sync hooks, thus making your code simpler and easier to understand.
+Using Promises throughout Marpat allows us to not have to provide separate async and sync hooks, thus making your code simpler and easier to understand.

 Hooks can be used not only on `Document` objects, but `EmbeddedDocument` objects as well.
 The embedded object's hooks will be called when it's parent `Document` is saved/validated/deleted (depending on the hook you provide).